julianrupp/tswlairmgr/README.md

 Requirements
 ------------
-Just a basic web server.
+Just a normal modern web browser.
 All functionality is implemented in client-side JavaScript.

 Retrieving